Floorp-Projects/Floorp/addon-sdk/source/doc/dev-guide-source/package-spec.md

   indicating whether or not the
   add-on supports private browsing.
 If this value is not <code>true</code>
   or is omitted, then the add-on will not see any private windows or objects, such as tabs, that are associated with private windows.
 See the documentation for the
 <a href="modules/sdk/private-browsing.html"><code>private-browsing</code> module</a>.</p>
-    <p><strong><code>cross-domain-content</code></strong>: a list of domains for
-  which content scripts are given cross-domain privileges to access content in iframes or to make XMLHTTPRequests.
-See the documentation for
-<a href="dev-guide/guides/content-scripts/cross-domain.html">enabling cross-domain content scripts</a>.</p>
   </td>
 </tr>